firefly-iii/docs/docs/docs/firefly-iii/more-information/logo.md

 Here's the thing: I don't generally mind people using the logo for their own tools and things.
 I wrote Firefly III as open source software under a copyleft license for a good reason.
 Spread the word!

-I have however, on occassion, noticed subpar tools and things that are suddenly "my responsibility" because they carry the logo or call themselves "Firefly III".
+I have however, on occasion, noticed subpar tools and things that are suddenly "my responsibility" because they carry the logo or call themselves "Firefly III".
 That's **not** going to fly.
 I would like to be responsible for my own subpar tools only, thank you very much.

 ### Talk about, not as, Firefly III